 The Program is a non-degree opportunity in which Brazilian professionals who are outstanding senior practitioners in their fields will pursue a period of reflection, and engagement with MIT scholars and students for either three months or six months.
 The main objective(s) of the applicants to this Fellowship program should be to promote creative learning in Brazilian schools, and/or encourage effective implementation of reforms to improve Brazil’s education and social policies.
 The Program is flexible to cover different types of projects, prioritizing proposals that are innovative in the Brazilian context.

 At MIT, the Brazilian scholars will enjoy a vibrant learning environment with people from all over the world in an interactive atmosphere where advancement of knowledge and innovation are the drivers.
 They will be encouraged to link research and practice, engage in further developing their understanding of specific policy issues in Brazil and have an opportunity to further their own work.
 The Program offers a unique opportunity for experienced Brazilian professionals committed to social impact and education, to take time and invest in a practical program at one of the most prestigious universities in the world.

 To nominate someone, and for details on eligibility, timeline, resources and requirements, please send an email to lemannfellowships at mit dot edu.

-The Lemann Foundation is a non-profit family organization, founded in 2002 by Brazilian entrepreneur Jorge Paulo Lemann.
-It works to ensure that all Brazilian children have high quality public education and to create a network of talented people dedicated to solving the main Brazilian social problems.
-To achieve this goal, Lemann Foundation develops programs that impact millions of public school students throughout Brazil and supports institutions of excellence that work for a fairer and more developed country.
+The Lemann Foundation, a nonprofit family organization founded in 2002 by Jorge Paulo Lemann, works to ensure that all Brazilian children have quality public education and to create a network of talented people dedicated to solving social problems in Brazil.
+To achieve this goal, we develop programs that impact millions of public school students throughout Brazil and support institutions of excellence that work for a fairer and more developed country.
 For more information about the Lemann Fellowship and/or former Lemann Fellows, please visit the Lemann Foundation website.